safia-habib/CloudFormation/README.md

 The name of the Stack used for creation of ManagedclusterMaster.yaml

 This template creates the Managed Nodes B and C and registers them to the Dynatrace Managed Cluster created.
+**Currently this file uses the hardcoded password.
+The user will need to update/ add the password parameter either from output of Master file or hardcode it in the User Data section Curl command**